-Online students may take two courses per online session if they have a minimum cumulative GPA of 3.00.
-Online students may not take more than two courses per online session.
+Students may take two courses per online session if they have a minimum cumulative GPA of 3.00.
+Students may not take more than two courses per online session.
 An exception is allowed when one of the courses in which students are enrolled is a course whose requirements are fulfilled over two or more sessions.
 Examples include: REQ4000 Graduating Colloquium; PAS4092 Senior Ministry Integration; MPP1232 Supervised Ministry Experience.
 Students should contact their advisors for additional details.